-Following What-If scenario analysis utilizing the VTRA 2010 model, 11 Risk Mitigation Measure (RMM) Scenario were implemented on top of the VTRA 2010 model in an attempt to mitigate POTENTIAL increases in vessel time exposure, accident frequency and oil loss as evaluated by the VTRA 2010 What-If scenario analyses.
+Following What-If scenario analysis utilizing the VTRA 2010 model, 11 Risk Mitigation Measure (RMM) Scenarios were implemented on top of the VTRA 2010 model in an attempt to mitigate POTENTIAL increases in vessel time exposure, accident frequency and oil loss as evaluated by the VTRA 2010 What-If scenario analyses.
 Four RMM scenarios were enacted on the 2010 base case year (P), 2 were enacted on the Gateway What-If Scenario (Q) and 5 were enacted on the Combined What-If scenario (T).
+RMM decisions, however, are not limited to the 11 RMM Scenarios investigated during this study.
 Moreover, 8 sensitivity analysis scenarios were designed on top of the VTRA 2010 model to evaluate sensitivity of the VTRA 2010 model with respect to historical observed traffic levels.
 Since the sensitivity analysis scenarios are based on the selection of high and low historical traffic years these analysis scenarios can also serve as bench marks for the What-If scenario and RMM scenario analyses conducted using the VTRA 2010 model.

 Following the bench marking/sensitivity analysis it was concluded that POTENTIAL delta changes increases in risk from the base case 2010 year for the What-If Scenario analyses exceed delta changes in risk evaluated for the high-year bench mark/sensitivity scenario analysis.
-It is therefore concluded that were any of the three What-If Scenario's come in effect, or a combination thereof, that POTENTIAL delta changes in risk be deemed significant changes from the base case 2010 year evaluated risk levels.
-Hence, were any of the three What-If scenario's come in effect, or any combination thereof, it would only be prudent to consider the implementation of one or more risk mitigation measures to counter those POTENTIAL risk increases.
+It is therefore concluded that were any of the three What-If Scenario's to come into effect, or a combination thereof, that POTENTIAL delta changes in risk be deemed significant changes from the base case 2010 year evaluated risk levels.
+Hence, were any of the three What-If scenarios to come into effect, or any combination thereof, it would only be prudent to consider the implementation of one or more risk mitigation measures to counter those POTENTIAL risk increases.

 The challenge of risk management is for it to be location specific, taking into consideration the type and location of traffic and how it changes as a result of proposed traffic increases.
 The proposed RMM scenarios evaluated herein were in part informed by evaluated changes in risk for the four What-If Scenarios.
 Comparing evaluated delta change risk reductions for the RMM scenario using the VTRA 2010 model, it was concluded that for 9 out of the 11 RMM scenario's delta change reductions were larger than the delta change reductions evaluated for the low year bench mark/sensitivity scenarios.
-Hence, it is concluded that for 9 out of these 11 RMM scenarios these risk reductions be deemed significant and be considered POTENTIAL risk mitigation measures for implementation should any of the three What-If Scenario's, or any combination thereof, come in effect.
+Hence, it is concluded that for 9 out of these 11 RMM scenarios these risk reductions be deemed significant and be considered POTENTIAL risk mitigation measures for implementation should any of the three What-If Scenario's, or any combination thereof, to come into effect.